Need to Import Electric Fans?

 Can a ceiling fan motor be repaired?

 Generally, no. Internal motor parts are rarely user-serviceable.
-If the motor fails, replacing the entire motor assembly is usually the necessary fix.
+If the motor fails, replacing the entire motor assembly or the whole fan is usually the necessary fix.

 Why is my ceiling fan humming loudly?

-Loud humming might be due to loose screws, an incompatible dimmer switch, or a failing capacitor.
+Loud humming might be due to loose screws, an incompatible dimmer switch (it needs a fan-rated controller), or a failing capacitor.
 Ensure all parts are tight first.

 How do you balance a ceiling fan without a kit?

 Clean blades and tighten all screws.
-Measure blade tip distance to the ceiling; gently bend blade irons to make heights even if needed.
+Measure the distance from each blade tip to the ceiling; if uneven, gently bend the blade iron (the metal bracket) up or down to make them even.

 What causes a ceiling fan remote receiver to fail?